zacharee/NachoNotch/app/src/main/assets/Terms.md

    - Required to retain enabled state on reboot
    - Automatically granted on install

-# Terms

-To use this app, you agree that you have read everything in the README document and that you understand it.
-If you have any questions, please contact me.

-Be aware that these terms may be updated.
-Please make sure you review them frequently.
-They will be linked in the Play Store description and in the app.

 # Behavior and Limitations

 Nacho Notch will remain enabled for as long as you have the toggle enabled.
 It will retain its state across reboots.